garfix/nli-go/doc/modern-rewrites.md

+NP -> NBar                                          large dog on the sofa NP -> Det NBar                                      the large dog on the sofa NP -> NBar SBar
-NP -> NBar                                          large dog on the sofa NP -> Det NBar                                      the large dog on the sofa NP -> pronoun                                       he NP -> propernoun                                    Goldy NP -> NP conjunction NP                             the tortoise and the hare
+NP -> Det NBar SBar
+NP -> Det NBar                                      the large dog on the sofa NP -> pronoun                                       he NP -> propernoun                                    Goldy NP -> NP conjunction NP                             the tortoise and the hare NP -> SBar                                          (I know) that coffee grows in Brasil NP -> NP SBar                                       the claim that coffee crows in Brasil

-NBar -> noun                                        dog NBar -> ADJP NBar                                   large dogs, loudly barking dogs NBar -> NBar PP                                     dog on the sofa NBar -> NBar conjunction NBar                       cold coffee and warm beer
+NBar -> noun                                        dog NBar -> ADJP NBar                                   large dogs, loudly barking dogs NBar -> NBar PP                                     dog on the sofa NBar -> ADJP NBar SBar
+NBar -> NBar PP SBar                                the girl who has red hair NBar -> NBar conjunction NBar                       cold coffee and warm beer

 Poss -> NP possesive-marker                         that man 's                                     ('s must be separated from man)